 - Ongoing fever.

 If kidney cancer spreads to other parts of the body, which is called metastasis, symptoms are generally specific to the area where it has spread.
-For example, kidney cancer that has spread to the lungs can cause shortness of breath and blood can be coughed up.
+For example, kidney cancer that has spread to the lungs can cause shortness of breath, and blood can be coughed up.

 Kidney cancer treatments

-Removes the affected kidney, a border of healthy tissue and the adjacent lymph nodes.
+This removes the affected kidney, a border of healthy tissue and the adjacent lymph nodes.
 This surgery can be an open operation done by making a large incision to access the kidney or can be done robotically with a robot and hand controls.

-Removes the tumor and a small section of healthy tissue that surrounds it, rather than removing the entire kidney.
+This procedure removes the tumor and a small section of healthy tissue that surrounds it, rather than removing the entire kidney.
 This surgery is common for small kidney cancers and is also an option if the patient only has one kidney.
 Nephron-sparing surgery, also called a partial nephrectomy, can be an open procedure or done via laparoscopy, which involves a tube with camera inserted through a small incision in the belly providing a video view of the area and allowing the surgeon to operate using special instruments.

-Non-surgical treatments for kidney cancer are considered when the patient cannot undergo surgery by choice or he or she isn’t a good candidate as determined by the oncologist.
-The treatment options for these patients are as follows:
+Nonsurgical treatments for kidney cancer are considered when the patient cannot undergo surgery by choice or he or she isn’t a good candidate as determined by the oncologist.
+The treatment options for these patients are as follows.

 - Targeted therapy – a type of drug that inhibits the growth of new blood vessels and blocks proteins in cancer cells that help them grow and survive.